Next-Level Lead Nurture Building Manual for B2B Marketers

 Alternatively, when you adapt your nurture to offer leads a “package” of content instead of a single piece at a time, you not only mimic the B2C experiences they’ve come to expect, you also make it easier for them to blitz research and accelerate through the funnel.
 In fact, through our own research at PathFactory, we’ve found that when supplementary content is offered to engaged prospects, 20% will exhibit binge behavior.

 When assembling a nurture program, there’s no such thing as “set it and forget it”.
 You need to constantly revisit, measure and report on your nurtures to make sure they deliver.
 Maybe there’s an email which isn’t working, or your prospects aren’t engaging with a particular content asset.
 If you see that a particular piece of content isn’t resonating with people, for example, you can remove it from your nurture stream entirely.

 If your content is generating engagement once people actually get there, but your email open rate is still low, then your subject line is the problem.
 Take a look at the best performing subject lines you’ve previously used to identify shared qualities and establish best practices for a new email.
 If the click-through rate is low, evaluate the copy and banners from your best performing emails and use these as best practices instead.
 If both your open rate and click-through rate are low, start from scratch!

 The good news is that nurtures aren’t set in stone, so there’s always room for adjustments.

 Back to you

-In order to build a successful, next-level nurture program in 2021, you need to adapt to the evolving needs of your prospects.
+In order to build a successful, next-level nurture program, you need to adapt to the evolving needs of your prospects.
 Personalized, meaningful content has become a baseline expectation, not an added bonus.
 The best response as a B2B marketer is to ensure your nurtures are meticulously segmented, then populated with relevant, easily accessible content.
 Frequently measure, report and revisit your nurtures so you can respond quickly to any changes… then do it all again.